kiminkim724/memories_project/README.md

 ## How was this project created?

 This project was created using the MERN Stack, MongoDB was used to store the posts for each memory, Express for the backend to manage/create the posts, React for the front-end to display the posts.

+## Next steps

+The next steps would be to add authentication/users to the website so we can limit the number of likes on the posts.